This post may contain affiliate links.

 Introducing the FrankenBARF Model of Raw Feeding

 Premade raw is the way to go if you can afford it.
-With four big dogs, we couldn’t continue feeding them 100% premade, so I joined a local raw food co-op and made raw dog food at home.
+We couldn’t continue feeding four big dogs 100% premade, so I joined a local raw food co-op and made raw dog food at home.
 Because our dogs did well on the BARF model, I followed the model at home.

-I immediately came up with one problem – I couldn’t find all the ingredients I needed.
+I immediately came up with one problem – I couldn’t find all the needed ingredients.
 The grocery store doesn’t have a large variety of muscle and organ meat.
 I don't live near an Asian supermarket (which tends to have more options).
 And our butcher is expensive.

 So I started piecing together a BARF-ish diet for our dogs that I call Franken-BARF.